neilernst/se-meta-analysis/README.md

 This is often done in medicine and biology to summarize research studies and look for trends.
 E.g., of these 10 studies on diabetic ulcers, is there evidence from all of them for treatment A?

-A related study is a systematic literature review.
+A related type of study is a systematic literature review.
 The difference is that an SLR does not conduct statistical inference testing, rather it is a qualitative summary of different studies.

 This repository collects research papers claiming to do meta-analysis in software engineering.
 Where possible, I link to a free PDF.